 Our Tarrant County DWI lawyers have experience handling these cases on both sides of the aisle, as all three of our lawyers have served in District Attorney’s Offices throughout Texas.
 You can have our firm review your case as soon as you call (817) 502-3600 today to schedule a free, confidential consultation.

 Types of DWI Cases in Tarrant County.
-What You Shoud Know.
+What You Should Know.

 Whether you were arrested for the first time or have been previously convicted of drunk driving on multiple occasions, the dedicated attorneys of Townsend, Gebhardt & Eppes, PLLC handle a wide variety of DWI cases.
-Some of the most common DUI matters our firm handles includes but is not limited to:
+Some of the most common DWI matters our firm handles include but are not limited to:

 - First DWI;